 A lot of things leak.
 Pipes leak.
 Basements leak.
 Sometimes even humans leak!
 However, there is one leak that many people might not be aware of, and it can be quite the factor in determining your blog or websites overall success.
-What may I be talking about here?
+What am I be talking about?

 Yes, seriously.
 Now, we all know that the one thing that all webmasters and bloggers have in common is a goal to attain a high PageRank and keep it.
 We all know the importance of that magical (and sometimes controversial) number, and when Google decides to update PageRank, it's roughly ten times worse than waiting for Christmas day to come when you were six years old.

 When that sweet PR comes down the pipe and its official, it can be very rewarding (or sometimes quite disastrous, depending on your situation).
 In any case, when a blog/website gets a PR assigned, the goal is to at the very least maintain it, and better yet, work on making it higher.
 Keep in mind – there is one factor that you may not have thought about, that will eat away at that precious PR if you're not careful.